swiftlang/swift-evolution/proposals/0440-debug-description-macro.md

 ///     }
 ///
 /// The DebugDescription macro supports both debugDescription, description,
-/// as well as a third option: a property named _debugDescription.
+/// as well as a third option: a property named lldbDescription.
 The first
 /// two are implemented when conforming to the CustomDebugStringConvertible
 /// and CustomStringConvertible protocols.
-The additional _debugDescription
+The additional lldbDescription
 /// property is useful when both debugDescription and description are
 /// implemented, but don't meet the requirements of the DebugDescription
 /// macro.
-If _debugDescription is implemented, DebugDescription choose it
+If lldbDescription is implemented, DebugDescription choose it
 /// over debugDescription and description.
 Likewise, debugDescription is
 /// preferred over description.
 ///